 Tangent is the trigonometric function we use to figure this out.
 Tangent is the number we get when we divide the opposite side by the adjacent side.
 Since we are carpenters we’ll call this rise divided by the run or rise/run.
 For example on a 7/12 roof we divide 7 by 12 to get the number .583333.
 This number is called the tangent.
 Next we’ll enter inv tan .5833 and exe on our calculator.
 The result is 30.255012 or 30 ¼ ˚.
-Bear in mind that this number is the decimal equivalent so we will have to change it to degrees, minutes and seconds.
+This is the angle of the roof (incline from horizontal).
+Bear in mind that this number is the decimal equivalent which might be good enough for framing but we’ll want to know how to change it to degrees, minutes and seconds.

 Circle = 360 degrees, written as 360˚